sig666/SecureX-Workflow-Umbrella-EventReportToCasebook/README.md

 Default

 # Reccomendation
-To import 023 - Umbrella - Excessive Requests to Incidents schedule and check the details in this Workflow Many compornents have been adapted.
+To import 023 - Umbrella - Excessive Requests to Incidents schedule and check the details in this Workflow.
+Many compornents have been adapted.